What to do in Curaçao

 The subspecies of the white-tailed deer, of which there are only about 200 more, is only found in Curaçao and is one of the rarest animals in the world.
 If you are lucky, you will only see them early in the morning or in the evening at dusk.
 It is not clear how the deer arrived on the island.
 Were they brought from Venezuela by Indians 3500 years ago or have they been on the island for longer?
 Nobody knows for sure!
 Goats are the biggest threat to deer because they eat the same food.
 After the park became a protected area, a fence was placed to keep the goats out of the park.
 Since then, the nature in the area has been doing much better.

-After or before the ascent of the Christoffelberg you can possibly visit the accompanying museum.
-The museum, which was only opened in 2010, is located in the Savonet manor at the main entrance of the Christoffel Park.
-On the Savonet estate, some of the surviving and rare slave houses on Curaçao have been restored and can be viewed.
-If you have paid for entrance to the Christoffel Park, then entrance to the museum is free.
-If you only want to visit the Savonet museum, it costs 5 ANG (3 $) for adults and 3.5 ANG (2 $) for children.
-You will find all info & prices right here.
+After or before climbing the Christoffelberg you can possibly visit the associated museum.
+The museum, which only opened in 2010, is located in the Savonet country house at the main entrance of the Christoffel Park.
+On the Savonet estate, some of the remaining slave houses, which are rare in Curaçao, have been restored and can be viewed.
+If you have paid entrance for access to the Christoffelpark, then the entrance to the museum is free.
+If you only Savonet museum wish to visit, then it costs 5 ANG (3$) for adults and 3.5 ANG (2$) for children.

 Playa Cas Abao

 Playa Cas Abao is one of them the most beautiful beaches in Curaçao.
 It is very suitable for snorkeling and swimming, but I have not encountered turtles here.
 I have seen a stingray, colorful fish and a moray eel.
 Jessica also saw two yellowfin tuna of 2 meters long.